Why only Monday-Friday?

 What is the deadline for same day ordering?

 Same day ordering ends at 11am each day, Monday through Friday!

 How are my petals delivered?

-Bouquets are delivered by our team of lightning fast bicycle couriers -- occasionally, we also come by foot or by subway.
-You can expect a friendly, professional hand-off and an arrangement that comes without at wasted packaging -- just the long-lasting flowers and your words typed on a wildflower seeded card tied around the jar.
+Bouquets are delivered by our team of lightning fast bicycle couriers -- occasionally, we also come by foot or by subway or for large scale event work orders, by car.
+You can expect a friendly, professional hand-off and an arrangement that comes without at wasted packaging -- just the long-lasting flowers and your words typed on a wildflower seeded card.

 Can I set-up recurring home or office delivery?

 Of course!
 We are happy to assist with recurring weekly delivery.
 You can set delivery dates up for yourself on the subscription services page or email us at email@example.com to arrange.